advance100/doc_webpack/shimming-modules.md

 ## [`imports-loader`](https://github.com/webpack/imports-loader)

-This loader allows put some modules or arbitrary JavaScript onto a local variable of the file.
+This loader allows you to put some modules or arbitrary JavaScript onto a local variable of the file.

 Examples: